NKS8/Interactive-Web-Visualization/README.md

 #14

 In this assignment, an interactive dashboard that shows Demographic Info chart, bar chart, and bubble chart are built to explore the Belly Button Biodiversity dataset as seen below.
-It loaded data, parse, manipulate by mapping and filter JavaScript functions and plotted by using JavaScrip plotly.
-Data is displaed on web page as interactive dashboard.
+It loads data, parse, manipulate by mapping and filter functions of JavaScript and plotted by using JavaScrip plotly.
+Data is displayed on web page.
 ![image](https://user-images.githubusercontent.com/67448948/131385184-5ca6ca03-4bfc-4c3f-8545-87ef7815610d.png)